 Since Schulich Dentistry wants to ensure that the applicant has covered the areas of the required subjects that would be needed in order to enter our curriculum, it keeps lists of currently approved equivalents to the prerequisite courses which are taught at Western.

-Please note: effective the application cycle beginning October 1, 2017, successful completion of prerequisite courses for Dentistry Admissions requires a minimum grade of B or 74.5% (based on the OMSAS scale).
+Please note: effective this application cycle (2017-2018), successful completion of prerequisite courses for Dentistry Admissions requires a minimum grade of B or 74.5% (based on the OMSAS scale).
 Please see Admission Requirements for more information.

 Students are advised that prerequisite courses taken within 10 years of application are acceptable.
 They can be taken at any time prior to the end of the application cycle in which the applicant is registered.
 They do not have to be part of the course load of an academic year whose average is used in the application process.